 Goal #2: School of the Arts faculty, program directors, and chairs, will create, promote, and sustain key elements of the teaching and learning environment that encourage a pedagogy of equity and empowerment.

-- Each department and program will review and, if necessary, redesign freshman and sophomore level required core-courses in both studies and practice for diverse content and inclusive methods.
+- Each department and program will review and, if necessary, redesign first-year and second-year level required core-courses in both studies and practice for diverse content and inclusive methods.

 - Every class will adopt at least one learning outcome related to diversity, equity and inclusion.